nf-core/phaseimpute/docs/output.md

     - `*.txt.gz`: TXT file for biallelic SNPs.
     - `*.tbi`: Index file for TSV.

 [bcftools query](https://samtools.github.io/bcftools/bcftools.html) produces VCF (`*.vcf.gz`) files per chromosome.
-These QCed VCFs can be gathered into a csv and used with all the tools in `--step impute` using the flag `--panel`.
+These QCed VCFs can be gathered into a csv and used with all the tools in `--steps impute` using the flag `--panel`.

 In addition, [bcftools query](https://samtools.github.io/bcftools/bcftools.html) produces tab-delimited files (`*_tsv.txt`) and, together with the VCFs, they can be gathered into a samplesheet and directly submitted for imputation with `--tools glimpse1` and `--posfile` (not yet implemented).